 • Charges slightly higher rates for its comprehensive plans than some providers we’ve reviewed

-• Has the smallest add-on catalog in this review
+• Offers the smallest add-on catalog in this review

 Our Review

-American Home Shield (AHS) is a good option for Florida homeowners who want comprehensive protection for their home systems and major appliances.
-It offers a $5,000 annual limit for HVAC system coverage, which is higher than the typical $2,500 limit you’ll find with most providers.
-With higher coverage limits, you’ll likely pay less out of pocket if your air conditioning needs repairs—a big deal in Florida, where the heat and humidity can strain your systems.
-The company also covers undetectable preexisting conditions if something was already damaged before your coverage started, a benefit for anyone with older systems or appliances.
-In addition, AHS offers discounts on tune-ups and filter replacements, which can help keep your HVAC running smoothly and prevent breakdowns before they happen.
+American Home Shield (AHS) is a good option for Florida homeowners who want solid protection for their home systems and major appliances.
+The company offers a $5,000 annual limit for HVAC system coverage, which is higher than the typical $2,500 cap from many competitors.
+With those higher limits, you’ll likely pay less out of pocket if your air conditioning needs major repairs.
+The company also covers undetectable preexisting conditions and offers discounts on HVAC tune-ups and filter replacements to help prevent future breakdowns.

 Best Basic Plan Coverage